bringauto/industrial-portal-init/README.md

-# Init script for BringAut Industrial Portal
+# Init script for BringAuto Industrial Portal

 Script for initialization of the database of Industrial Portal.